Weber–Fechner law: Weber's law

 Ernst Heinrich Weber (1795–1878) was one of the first persons to approach the study of the human response to a physical stimulus in a quantitative fashion.
 Fechner was a student of Weber and named his first law in honor of his mentor, since it was Weber who had conducted the experiments needed to formulate the law.

 In sensation and contrast, change is defined as "contrast over time".
-The sense detect the change, specifically in Weber's law, it detects the relative change - not absolute change.
+The senses detect the change; in Weber's law, specifically, it is relative change, not absolute change, which is detected.
 In Weber's law, to notice a change in stimulus (e.g. brightness or weight), the change must be constant proportion of the original stimulus.
 Weber's law states that just noticeable difference is proportional to the magnitude of the initial stimulus.
 The brain is a percentage of change detector.
 The differential threshold is the smallest difference needed to differentiate two stimuli for each sense has been studied by using similarly methods to signal detection.
 For instance, holding an object that weighs 1,2,10, and 11lbs.
 If one were to hold the lightest object (1lb), and then swap out that object for the 2lb object, one could easily tell that the second object is heavier than the first.
-There is a 100 % weight increase from the first object to the second.
+There is a 100% weight increase from the first object to the second.
 However, it becomes more difficult when the difference is a smaller percentage of the initial object's weight.
-For example, if one were to hold the 10lb object, and then swap it out and hold the 11lb object, it would be difficult for one to tell which of the two is heavier, because there is only a 10 % increase from the first to the second object.
+For example, if one were to hold the 10lb object, and then swap it out and hold the 11lb object, it would be difficult for one to tell which of the two is heavier, because there is only a 10% increase from the first to the second object.
 This demonstrates that bigger stimuli require a larger difference in order to be noticed.
 This is Weber's Law.

 Fechner formulated several versions of the law, all communicating the same idea.
 One formulation states:

 Simple differential sensitivity is inversely proportional to the size of the components of the difference; relative differential sensitivity remains the same regardless of size.

 What this means is that the perceived change in stimuli is inversely proportional to the initial stimuli.